apache/fury/docs/protocols/java_object_graph_spec.md

 If schema evolution mode is enabled globally or enabled for current class, class meta will be written as follows:

-- If meta share mode is not enabled, class meta will be written as scheme consistent mode.
+- If meta share mode is not enabled, class meta will be written as schema consistent mode.
 Additionally, field meta such as field type and name will be written when the object value is being serialized using a key-value like layout.
-- If meta share mode is enabled, class meta will be written as a meta-share encoded binary if class hasn't been written before, otherwise unsigned it will be written as an unsigned varint which references to previous written class meta.
+- If meta share mode is enabled, class meta will be written as a meta-share encoded binary if class hasn't been written before, otherwise an id which references to previous written class meta will be written using an unsigned varint format.

 ## Meta share

 > This mode will forbid streaming writing since it needs to look back for update the offset after the whole object graph
 > writing and mete collecting is finished.
-> We plan to streamline meta writing but haven't started yet.
+> Meta streamline will be supported in the future.

 ### Schema consistent